Xilinx/VMC_Help/HDL/insert/README.md

 ## Block Parameters

-The block parameters dialog box can be invoked by double-clicking the icon in your Simulink® model.

-Figure: Block Parameters Dialog Box

 ![](./Images/iaa1647548822620.png)

-Parameters specific to the Xilinx Depuncture block are:
+Parameters specific to the Depuncture block are as follows:

-Depuncture code
+#### Depuncture code
-Specifies the depuncture pattern for inserting the string to the input.
+> Specifies the depuncture pattern for inserting the string to the input.

-Symbol to insert
+#### Symbol to insert
-Specifies the binary word to be inserted in the depuncture code.
+> Specifies the binary word to be inserted in the depuncture code.

 Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog